scobru/shogun-core/README.md

 ## Cryptographic Wallets

-Nota: la derivazione automatica dei wallet e l'evento `wallet:created` sono sperimentali e non garantiti in v1.7.0.
+Note: Automatic wallet derivation and the `wallet:created` event are experimental and not guaranteed in the current version.

 ## Error Handling